 Every 3000-4000 miles, every bike needs an overhaul to ensure that the frame and fork are safe, all the components are cleaned and checked, and that any worn out parts are replaced.
 The $450 labor charge is a flat fee, and replacement parts are, of course, additional.

-- Completely remove all components from the bicycle, including headset and bottom bracket.
+- Completely remove all components from the bicycle; headset and bottom bracket may remain in the frame.

 - Wash down frame and fork.